-Have a letter, press release, news tip, or article you’d like considered for publication?
-The Sentinel welcomes local event submissions and articles written by community members about local issues/topics related to Citrus Heights.
-Submissions by political campaigns or candidates will not typically be published, unless addressing a specific issue.
+The Sentinel welcomes letters, local event submissions, and articles written by community members about local issues/topics related to Citrus Heights.
+Submissions by politicians, political campaigns or candidates will not typically be published, unless addressing a specific issue.

 Submitting a press release: Submitting a press release about a local event is a great way to get a potential story published on The Sentinel about your recent or upcoming event.
 Events that are more than one week old will typically not be covered, due to our commitment to timely reporting.
 For an example of what information to include in a press release, see article: http://www.inc.com/guides/